 You'll have access to hot springs to bathe on day 5, but for the rest of your trek you'll receive a small bucket of hot water either first thing in the morning or in the evening to wash your face and other basics.

-- Soap, toothbrush and toothpaste: The basics.
+- Soap, toothbrush, toothpaste and dental floss: The basics.

 - Hand sanitizer: To be on the safe side, especially for lunch and snacks on the trail.